When we were on holiday in the summer, I walked to the bakery every morning and a few times my eldest daughter joined me.

 This single rose waved us goodbye at the end of our garden.
 Appropriately, it is called ‘Morning Mist’.
 It is a David Austin English rose, but is unusual, in that it is a single flower, closer to a species (wild rose).
 It has a light musk fragrance.
 It is perfect for the wild end of the garden where it has been completely neglected, but just grows away and flowers because it wants to.

 And here is some actual morning mist, peeked through an oak tree, as we were walking over the railway bridge on our lane.

-This is what the hedgerows look like at this time of year (you can compare this with how it looked in spring, in Verdant, and in summer, in Returning the Egg Boxes).
+This is what the hedgerows look like at this time of year (you can compare this with how it looked in summer, in Returning the Egg Boxes).
 Now it is on the wane.
 Resources are being pulled in to ensure survival through the winter.

 The leaf-fall has started, but is only light.
 There are not enough to wade through or kick around.
 That pleasure is to come.